qsimeon/worm-graph/README.md

 - Always shape neural data matrices as `(time, neurons, [features])`.
 The braces `[]` indicate that the last `features` dimension is optional, as the `neurons` currently serve as the features for our models.

-## Future Tasks
+## Future Tasks / TODOs:

-- Urgent TODOs:
+- Perform scaling experiments:
+      - Varying the training dataset size.
-   - scaling law plots.
+      - Create scaling law plots.
-   - search-based logging.
-- Think about canonical plots to always make:
-   - hold all else constant except for a single parameter / config item.
-   - color lines by values of the varied parameter / config item.
-- Various tasks to implement:
-   - predict the identity of a neuron given neural activity (node prediction).
-   - predict whether or not a pair of neurons are connected (edge prediction).
-   - predict the instantaneous behavior of a worm given its current and recent neural activity.
-- Goals for the future:
+- Add unit tests for each submodule.
-   - get networks to perform better than the baseline.
+- Get networks to perform better than the baseline.
-   - better documentation:
-      - add a description of project-specific terminology to this README
-      - add unit tests for each submodule.
-      - add docstrings to all functions using Google Python Style Guide.
+- Add docstrings to all functions and classes in all submodules.
+   - Format using the Google Python Style Guide.
-   - implement graph neural network (GNN models):
-      - with connectome constraint.
-      - without connectome constraint.
-      - is additional biological data needed?
-   - perform scaling experiments:
-      - varying the (train) dataset size.